In this article

 • Access controls: Restrict system access based on user roles.
 Only authorized personnel should be able to enter vendor information, approve payments, or modify data.

-Payment of the Debt
+Payment of the debt

 Once an obligation has been verified and the data is entered correctly, the final step is ensuring that payments are made accurately and only by authorized personnel.
-Controls in this category help prevent unauthorized or incorrect payments from being processed.
+Controls in this category help prevent unauthorized or incorrect vendor payments from being processed.

 • Bank reconciliations: Perform monthly reconciliations to confirm that all payments match outgoing funds.
 To ensure accuracy, each reconciliation should have a preparer and a separate reviewer.